xlladdins/xll/docs/Excel4MacrosT-Z.md

 | 2             | Returns TRUE if print settings are included in the specified view.
 Returns FALSE if print settings are not included.
 Returns the \#VALUE\! error value if the name is invalid or the workbook is protected.                   |
 | 3             | Returns TRUE if row and column settings are included in the specified view.
 Returns FALSE if row and column settings are not included.
 Returns the \#VALUE\! error value if the name is invalid or the workbook is protected. |

-View\_name    is text enclosed in quotation marks and specifies the name of a view in the active workbook.
+View\_name&nbsp;&nbsp;&nbsp;&nbsp;is text enclosed in quotation marks and specifies the name of a view in the active workbook.
 View\_name is required if type\_num is 2 or 3.

 **Example**